4l174/ish-challenge/README.md

 # ish-challenge
-Relatório feito a partir do desafio da empresa ISH Tecnologia. / Report made based on the challenge of the company ISH Tecnologia.
+pt-Br Relatório feito a partir do desafio da empresa ISH Tecnologia.

+en-US Report made based on the challenge from the company ISH Tecnologia.